janovekj/fini/site/docs/step-by-step/defining-the-schema.md

 In our case, we'll use email and password throughout most of the state, so we'll just define it for the entire machine (the second method).

-To put everything we have covered so far into context, let's actually just start working on implementing the machine.
+To put everything we have covered so far into context, let's begin implementing the machine.